Difference Between Marginal Costing and Absorption Costing

-If you want to understand how the costs of the finished products or inventories are computed, you would need to give special attention to marginal costing and absorption costing.
+If you want to understand how the costs of the finished products or inventories are calculated, you would need to give special attention to marginal costing and absorption costing.

 There’s a debate on which costing method is better – marginal costing or absorption costing.

-- Marginal costing doesn’t take fixed costs into account under product costing or inventory valuation.
+- Marginal costing doesn’t take fixed costs into account under product costing or inventory valuationInventory Valuation Inventory Valuation Methods refers to the methodology (LIFO, FIFO, or a weighted average) used to value the company's inventories, which has an impact on the cost of goods sold as well as ending inventory, and thus has a financial impact on the company's bottom-line numbers and cash flow situation..
 Absorption costing, on the other hand, takes both fixed costs and variable costs into account.

 - Marginal costing can be classified as fixed costs and variable costs.
 Absorption costing can be classified as production, distribution, and selling & administration.

-- Marginal costing is a method of costing and it isn’t a conventional way of looking at costing method.
-Absorption costing, on the other hand, is used for financial and tax reporting and it is the most conventional method of costing.
+- Marginal costing is a method of costing, and it isn’t a conventional way of looking at costing methods.
+Absorption costing, on the other hand, is used for financial and tax reporting, and it is the most convenient method of costing.

 |1.
 Meaning||Marginal costing is a technique that assumes only variable costs as product costs.||Absorption costing is a technique that assumes both fixed costs and variables costs as product costs.|

 |2.
 What it’s all about?||Variable cost is considered as product cost, and fixed cost is assumed as a cost for the period.||Both fixed cost and variable costs are considered in product cost.|